The Beggar Student (1931 British film)

 The Beggar Student is a 1931 British operetta film directed by Victor Hanbury and John Harvel and starring Shirley Dale, Lance Fairfax and Jerry Verno.
-It was based on the 1882 operetta The Beggar Student composed by Carl Millöcker.
-A separate German film was made the same year.
+It was written by John Stafford|, Hans H. Zerlett, Camillo Walze and Richard Genée based on the 1882 operetta The Beggar Student by Carl Millöcker.

+Der Bettelstudent, a separate German film based on the same operetta, was made the same year.